napari/island-dispatch/source/blog/mypy-to-pyrefly-typing.md

 **Configuration and maintenance:**

 The Pyrefly and ty configurations are quite different.
-The ty configuration is about **450 lines**, while Pyrefly’s is about **140 lines**, although much of the Pyrefly configuration is a long list of ignores.
+The ty configuration is about **450 lines** because of complexity with ignore types managed in the configuration rather than inline with the code.
+In comparison, napari's Pyrefly config is about **140 lines**, although is mostly a long list of ignores that we hope to eventually be zero!
 I personally think Pyrefly is significantly better here, especially with its CLI commands.

 **Error messages:**